(Updated February 2020)

 Lately, it seems like I’m always finding myself in the role of content marketing “mythbuster.”
 Although social media comes with incredible marketing potential, things like Twitter, Facebook, and LinkedIn also make it really easy to spread claims that may or may not have a basis in fact.
-That’s how “best practices” so often come to be taken as gospel, although they’re often not much more than gossip about what the cool kids are doing.
-But that doesn’t mean those are the only right ways to do it, or even that they’re best for everybody.
+That’s how a lot of content marketing rules so often come to be taken as gospel, although they’re often not much more than gossip about what the cool kids are doing.
+Just because somebody on Twitter labels them “best practices” doesn’t mean they really are (or, at least, not for everybody).
 So I’ve developed a habit of questioning claims of how things “should” be done, especially when it comes to writing and content marketing.
 And I’ve noticed a lot of questionable claims lately, so today’s post is a mythbusting roundup:

 - Nobody will notice if you pull a bait-and-switch.